rigidus/lido-improvement-proposals/LIPS/lip-3.md

 Active voting exists until its lifetime has expired.

-In order to send an objection, the owner of the LDO tokens must make a transaction specifying these tokens.
+To send an objection, the owner of the LDO tokens must make a transaction specifying these tokens.

-There is an attack in which an objector can sell voted tokens and immediately buy new ones in order to vote again.
+There is an attack in which an objector can sell voted tokens and immediately buy new ones to vote again.
 To prevent this, the easy-track contract must make a call to the token manager to prohibit the transfer of these tokens until the end of the voting.

 ## End of voting